 Nowadays, companies need to create email addresses for their employees very often.
 It is tiring and time-consuming to create email addresses one by one.
 It will be handier if we can create email addresses automatically by their names and company domain.
 In this article, I will demonstrate the formula to create an email address in Excel.

-2 Examples to Create Email Address in Excel with Formula
+Formula to Create Email Address in Excel: 2 Examples

 Suppose, we have a dataset containing the first names and last names of the employees, and we have the company domain.
 Now, we want to create the email addresses as the first letter of the employee’s first name combined with the last name and the @ sign, and the domain.
 For example, if one’s name is Adam Smith and the company’s domain is exceldemy.com, the desired email address would be [email protected].
 Go through any of the following methods to accomplish this. 👇